 Right plant, right box

-Naturally compact herbs also work well in all but the smallest windowboxes.
+Naturally compact herbs also work well in all but the smallest window boxes.
 Tarragon, chervil, sweet marjoram, creeping winter savory, many of the oreganos, sweet woodruff, and chives are but a few possibilities.
 Most of the thymes work well in confined situations.
 I like to use silver and lemon variegated thymes for the contrast they provide.
-Among the rosemaries and lavenders, look for varieties that stay under 2 ft. tall.
+Among the rosemaries and lavenders, look for varieties that stay under 2 feet tall.

 Choose sturdy, well-built boxes, as wide and deep as possible.
 Be sure to install boxes securely, as they’ll be heavy when full, even with a lightweight potting mix.
-We install boxes to leave a gap between the back of the box and the siding to allow for air circulation, especially important if your house has wood siding.
+We install boxes to leave a gap between the back of the box and the siding to allow for air circulation; this is especially important if your house has wood siding.

 Potting mix should be lightweight, drain well, and yet hold moisture.
 I use a commercial mix to which I add compost and fertilizer.
 If you’re concerned about weight, mix in some perlite.
 Fill the box to the top, and water it well to settle the soil before planting.
-The final soil level should be 1 in. to 2 in. below the rim of the planter.
+The final soil level should be 1 inch to 2 inch below the rim of the planter.